Spedan grasps Peter Jones with two hands, 1920-1929

 “The place is a credit to the boy, a very great credit”

-A result of this visit was that John Lewis gave Spedan more cash to put into Peter Jones and also brought him back into Oxford Street with a formal one third of the business.
-This, Spedan eventually converted into two thirds by buying his brother’s share,who wanted to try other avenues.
-However John Lewis was never told.
+A result of this visit was that John Lewis gave Spedan more cash to put into Peter Jones and also brought him back into Oxford Street with a formal one-third of the business.
+Spedan eventually converted this into two thirds by buying his brother’s share, who wanted to try other avenues.
+John Lewis was never told.

 First Trust Settlement

 Now was the time to embark on the next stage of his plan.
 Give the business away!
-This culminated, in 1929, with the signing of the First Trust Settlement and the John Lewis Partnership was born.
+This culminated in 1929, with the signing of the First Trust Settlement.
+And so the John Lewis Partnership was born.